klittle314/IHI_Covid_Public/README.md

 starting number of deaths:  at least eight deaths are required in the first phase of Epochs 1 and 4 to estimate chart parameters.
 This parameter accounts for the potentially large number of days with zero deaths the first phase of Epochs 1 and 4.

 shift length:  eight consecutive values above or below the midline of a phase signal a special cause and the start of a new phase.

+Epoch 4 transition limit:  a lower limit value less than 2 is one requirement to transition from Epoch 3 to Epoch 4.
+This parameter tunes the sensitivity to transition from Epoch 3.
+For events other than deaths, e.g. hospitalizations, the limit might be set higher.

 ## Notes on the algorithm